bento-platform/bento_drop_box_service/README.md

 [![codecov](https://codecov.io/gh/bento-platform/bento_drop_box_service/branch/master/graph/badge.svg)](https://codecov.io/gh/bento-platform/bento_drop_box_service)

 This is a small flask application providing files for ingestion (through `bento_web`, for `bento_wes`).
-By default the file served are read on the existing filesystem but these can also be read from a minIO instance (or AWS S3 for that matter).
+By default, the file served are read on the existing filesystem, but these can also be read from a minIO instance (or AWS S3 for that matter).

 ## Environment Variables

 If using the current filesystem to serve file, you can use the `SERVICE_DATA` environment variable to point to some location (./data by default).

-If a `MINIO_URL` variable is set, the application will try and connect to a minIO instance, to do so you will also need to set `MINIO_USERNAME`, `MINIO_PASSWORD` and `MINIO_BUCKET`.
+If the `MINIO_URL` variable is set, the application will try to connect to a minIO instance.
+To do so, you will also need to set `MINIO_USERNAME`, `MINIO_PASSWORD` and `MINIO_BUCKET`.